Town Center at Cobb: History

 Occupancy rates remain very high at the mall, and most major chain specialty stores are found in the mall.
 However, the mall was facing competition from all the big box stores on Barrett Parkway, two "lifestyle centers" that opened up on each end of the county and more upscale malls such as Phipps Plaza and Lenox Square.
 However, on May 13, 2008, the mall announced a year-long renovation project and also added H&M. The project was finished in May 2009 with new food court designs, family restrooms, children's play area, signage, and soft seating areas.

 On February 7, 2017, Macy's announced that Macy's Backstage will be opening inside Macy's in Spring 2017.

 On May 29, 2020, it was announced that Sears would be closing as part of a plan to close 28 stores nationwide.
 The store closed on August 9, 2020.
+After the closure of the last Sears location in Georgia, there are no more Sears locations left in Georgia.

 Deutsche Bank was the lead lender and trustee for a $200 million loan granted the mall in 2012.
 On February 2, 2021, the mall was put up for public auction on the Cobb County courthouse steps with an opening bid of $130,400,000.
 There were no offers tendered and the mall was foreclosed on.

-The mall continues to operate with new management.
+The mall was then purchased in 2023, by Kohan Retail Investments a company known for buying struggling malls.

+On January 24, 2025 it was announced that the Belk anchor store would close in February 18, 2025.
+That will leave just JCPenney’s and Macy’s after that.

+On January 28, 2025 a notice appeared on all mall entrances from the property's owner, Kohan Retail Investments, stating the mall will be closed until further notice due to "unforeseen circumstances."
+It was later reported Georgia Power, the property's electrical service provider, had disconnected service to the property due to their "highly delinquent" bills.
+A Georgia Power spokesperson said, "We provided advance notice regarding this disconnection to mall management, as well as tenants, by delivering letters in person and placing signage onsite.
+We also made key community leaders aware."
+The mall reopened for business the following day.

+In March 2025, just shy of 2 months after the temporary closure due to unpaid electric bills, property owner Kohan Retail Investments settled a $1 Million dollar outstanding property taxes case with Cobb County, Georgia to prevent the foreclosure and auctioning of the property.